timescale/docs/timescaledb/how-to-guides/schema-management/alter.md

 to each underlying chunk.

 <highlight type="note">
-While you can change the schema of an existing hypertables, you cannot change the schema of a continuous aggregate.
+While you can change the schema of an existing hypertable, you cannot change the schema of a continuous aggregate.
 For continuous aggregates, the only permissible changes are renaming a view, setting a schema, changing the owner, and adjusting other parameters.